maistra/maistra-test-tool/README.md

 This project aims to follow [Istio Doc Tasks](https://preliminary.istio.io/docs/tasks/) structure and organize upstream [Istio release-1.1 tests directory](https://github.com/istio/istio/tree/release-1.1/tests).
 All test cases can be run against an Istio system running on an OpenShift 3.11 or 4.0 cluster.

+This tool doesn't not support OpenShift 3.11 `oc cluster up` environment.

 Most of the utilities are imported from upstream "istio.io/istio/tests/util".
 For more utilities information, user can check upstream [Istio release-1.1 util directory](https://github.com/istio/istio/tree/release-1.1/tests/util).